VA Home Loans for First Time BuyersUpdated: November 4, 2022

-First-time home purchasers often are typically younger couples who are just starting their families.
-Most do not have a massive quantity of money to place down on a house purchase.
+First-time home purchasers are typically younger couples just starting their families.
+Most do not have a massive amount of money to purchase a house.
 With a Veterans-guaranteed home loan, qualified borrowers could get into an excellent starter house with no cash down.
-Zero-down VA loans could save you thousands up front.
+Zero-down VA loans could save you thousands upfront.

 Less Stringent Qualifications

 Many first-time homebuyers often lack a strong credit history which can mean not qualifying completely or for an affordable interest rate.
 Since VA loans are government-backed, it is easier to qualify at competitive rates.